JOCuendet/badpotatoes/README.md

 # BADpotatoes
 ![logo](resources/docs.screenshots/LogoBADPotatoes.png?raw=true "Logo")

-This project was developed by a team of four people in ten days' time, for the first round of group projects @ <Academia de Codigo_>'s Bootcamp#29, taking place by the end of the 5th week of code learning as an introduction to Java simpleGFX and Threads handling.
+This project was developed by a team of four people in ten days' time, for the first round of group projects @ <Academia de Codigo_>'s bootcamp#29, taking place by the end of the 5th week of code learning as an introduction to Java simpleGFX and threads handling.

 ## Features
 - Do you want to put a grim smile on your face?
 You will.
 Trust me.
-- Fast paced gameplay.
+- Fast paced game play.
-- Dificulty is randomized by the speed and distance than the enemies spawn on your playthrough.
+- Difficulty is randomized by the speed they have and the distance that the enemies spawn on your play through.

-## Deployment
+## Build
-- 'ant build' the project (with the supplied build.xml)
+`$ Ant build` the project (with the supplied build.xml)

-- Run the -jar file on the terminal and follow onScreen instructions.
+Run the -jar file on the terminal and follow onScreen instructions.

+`$ java -jar BADpotatoes.jar`

 ## Usage
 - Run the -jar file from your machine and you should be good to go.